 Next, add the jojoba oil, aloe vera gel, and lavender essential oil (if desired) to the lotion.
 Mix again with your hand mixer until the lotion reaches your desired consistency.
 I like the addition of the lavender oil, both for it’s skin-friendly properties and its calming scent!

 Finally, transfer your lotion into a bottle for storage.
 This amount fit perfectly in a 4oz plastic squeeze bottle.
 (Tip: An easy way to transfer your lotion into the bottle is to use a ziplock bag.
 Scoop the lotion into the bag, then just cut off one of the corners and “pipe” the lotion into your bottle.)

 Using Your In-Shower Lotion

 Go about your normal shower routine.
-Once you are clean, smooth the lotion over your wet skin.
+Once you are clean, smooth the lotion over your wet skin, let sit for a minute, and then rinse clean.
 Then you can get out of the shower and dry yourself off as usual.
 A little bit of this lotion goes a long way on wet skin, so even a small bottle should last a while!
 (But if it doesn’t, you can always double the recipe next time you make it.)

 I think you are going to love this stuff!
 It’s simple enough to make, and it will leave your skin feel amazingly soft and smooth.